prologin/camisole/doc/extending.rst

 * ``reference_source`` is the source, written in the target language, of a program that shall output the string ``42\n`` (including the newline).
-  This *reference program* will be used to test for working languages, eg. when calling :ref:`usage-languages`, so it is important to get it right.
+  This *reference program* will be used to test for working languages, eg. when calling :ref:`usage-test`, so it is important to get it right.

 By simply creating this class and making it known to |project|, you'll be able to submit jobs written in LOLCODE.
 By default, the name of the newly defined